sterndata/wp-referrer-modal/README.md

 1. This was originally developed on a bootstrap-based theme.
 As a workaround, tthe plugin now brings in bootstrap.
 2. That should be redone so it's all just jquery.
-3. Worse yet, it uses the_content to add the modal text.
-But the twentyseventeen theme pulls in pages so each page on the home page has the modal text added.
+~~3.
+Worse yet, it uses the_content to add the modal text.
+But the twentyseventeen theme pulls in pages so each page on the home page has the modal text added.~~

 So -- please do not regard this plugin as "ready for prime time".